ghc/ghc/docs/users_guide/runtime_control.rst

     :default: :file:`<program>.eventlog`
     :since: 8.8

-    Sets the destination for the eventlog produced with the :rts-flag:`-l` flag.
+    Sets the destination for the eventlog produced with the :rts-flag:`-l ⟨flags⟩` flag.

 .. rts-flag:: -v [⟨flags⟩]